 R-134a was originally the replacement for R-12 which was phased out when it was found to be harmful to the ozone layer.
 Years later, R-134a was found to contribute to global warming, and now it too is being phased out .
 Enter R-1234yf.
 R-134a and R-1234yf do have many similar properties.
 That’s because R-134a is a hydrofluorocarbon (HFC) while R-1234yf is a hydrofluoro-olefin (HFO) refrigerant.
 Both are composed of hydrogen, fluorine and carbon atoms.
 However, there are notable differences between the two refrigerants as well.
 While R-134a has a Global Warming Potential of 1300, R-1234yf’s GWP is less than 1.

 Another difference is that R-1234yf is classified as mildly flammable, but put into context, it is interesting to note that it still has the lowest flammability of any engine component-related fluid.

 Most major auto manufacturers have already adopted R-1234yf in several models.
-For a list, see the infographic below.
+For a list, please contact us at FJC.
 During the next several years, we expect to see R-1234yf adoption rates soar in the US.
 In response to the EPA’s Significant New Alternatives Policy (SNAP), as of the 2021 model year, US vehicles will no longer be permitted to use R-134a.